alireza-keivan/Grapevine-leave-classification-using-VGG-19/README.md

       epochs=50,
       verbose=2)
 ```
-The model is compiled and trained using the Adam optimizer for 50 epochs, with accuracy and loss tracked.
+The model was trained using the Adam optimizer for 50 epochs while monitoring validation accuracy and loss.

 ---